-Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Monitoring/ Reporting Responsibility Monitoring Schedule disturbed.
+MONITORING AND REPORTING PROGRAM Monitoring/ Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Reporting Responsibility Monitoring Schedule disturbed.
 The community liaison shall manage complaints and concerns resulting from activities that cause vibration.
 The severity of the vibration concern shall be assessed by the community liaison and, if necessary, evaluated by a qualified noise and vibration control consultant. • The preexisting condition of all buildings within a 50-foot radius and historical buildings within the immediate vicinity of proposed construction activities shall be recorded in the form of a preconstruction survey.
 The preconstruction survey shall determine conditions that exist before construction begins and shall be used to evaluate damage caused by construction activities.
 Fixtures and finishes within a 50-foot radius of construction activities susceptible to damage shall be documented (photographically and in writing) before construction.
 All buildings damaged shall be repaired to their preexisting conditions. • As part of the vibration management plan, vibration levels shall be monitored at the nearest interior location of adjacent uses, including Daniel Burnham Court, containing vibration sensitive equipment to monitor potential impacts from the project site.
 In the event that measured vibration levels exceed 65 VdB and disturb the operation of sensitive medical equipment, additional measures shall be implemented to the extent necessary and feasible, including restriction of construction activities, coordination with equipment operators, and/or installation of isolation equipment.
-AIR QUALITY Mitigation Measure M-AQ-N1a (Cathedral Hill, Davies [near-term], St. , The following mitigation measures shall be implemented during construction activities to avoid short-term significant impacts to air Project Sponsor/Constructi During demolition, Construction Contractor to Project Sponsor and ERO.
-Considered complete upon on Contractor(s)
+AIR QUALITY Mitigation Measure M-AQ-N1a (Cathedral Hill, Davies [near-term], St. Di.
+Constantion Desired Comm C11 The following mitigation measures shall be implemented during construction activities to avoid short-term significant impacts to air quality: Project Sponsor/Constructi on Contractor(s) During demolition, excavation, and construction.
+Construction Contractor to implement control measures.
+Project Sponsor and ERO.
+Considered complete upon receipt of final monitoring BAAQMD Basic Control Measures report at Water all active construction areas at least twice daily. completion of construction.